TrevorHD/LTEncroachment/README.md

 **Metadata** *(.txt)* - Plain text file describing fields for the various datasheets.

+**WeatherX** *(.csv)* - SEV weather data from one of six time periods: 1988-1994, 1995-1999, 2000-2004, 2005-2009, 2010-2014, and 2015-2019.
+The data files can be found [here](https://portal.edirepository.org/nis/mapbrowse?packageid=knb-lter-sev.1.14), and relevant metadata can be found [here](https://portal.edirepository.org/nis/metadataviewer?packageid=knb-lter-sev.1.14).

+**Creosote_transect_resurvey** *(.csv)* - Spreadsheet containing percent shrub cover from the transect resurveys; this file name will likely be changed later.

 *Note: The data folder also contains CSV files with prefixes LT or SD; these extra files just CSV replicas of individual sheets in the XLSX files, and exist to increase accessibility to those who may not have the software to read XLSX files.*

 ## Scripts